 Occasionally, we will compile aggregate statistics about the number of visitors this site receives and browsers being used.
 No personally identifying data is included in this type of reporting.

 All of our activity falls within the bounds of the Google Analytics Terms of Service

 Want to opt-out of tracking?

-You can use Privacy badger from the Electronic Frontier Foundation which blocks spying ads and invisible trackers.
+You could also use Privacy badger from the Electronic Frontier Foundation which blocks spying ads and invisible trackers across all websites.

 Access to the Website and content